iqbalyarkhan/old-website/content/2020-02-06--Hash-Tables.md

 14. [Conclusion](#conclusion)
 ### Introduction

 In this post I'll talk about a type data structure called hash table.
-Staying true to our theme so far, each data structure we've seen has offered some pros and cons and depending on your use case, you'd weigh those pros and cons and choose the relevant data structure.
+Each data structure we've seen has offered some pros and cons and depending on your use case, you'd weigh those pros and cons and choose the relevant data structure.
 Similarly, hash tables have their pros and cons that make them suitable for certain scenarios and disadvantageous for others.
 Let's have a look at the properties of a hash table.

 Hash tables offer very fast insertion and deletion.
 No matter how many items there are$^*$, hash tables offer $O(1)$ insert, search and deletion.
 That sounds too good to be true!
 It is because in some cases this might not hold however hash tables do offer faster lookup, insert and delete than tree data structures.

-On the other hand, hash tables are built on top of arrays and as we know, expanding the capacity of an array is expensive once it has been intialized.
+On the other hand, hash tables are built on top of arrays and as we know, expanding the capacity of an array is expensive once it has been initialized.
 Additionally, hash tables are not ideal when you need to access/visit items in an order.

 In short, if you have a fairly good idea of how many elements you're going to be adding to your table in advance and do not need to access items in a particular order (for example smallest to largest), then hash tables are the way to go!